Skip to navigation Skip to content

 If not matching in all relevant case numbers, the estimates will not reconcile correctly and may cause unfair outcomes for the parents and children.

-Are there any non-parent carer case numbers for children of the estimating customer?
+Are there any non-parent carer case numbers or any mixed assessment for children of the estimating customer?

 5